snakethebigboss/CSE165-RickAndMortySpace/README.md

-# CSE165-RufusRun
+# CSE165-RickAndMortySpace
 Our CSE 165 project.
-This is an object oriented side scroller game.
+This is an object oriented side scroller game influenced by the hit TV show Rick and Morty